Early screening of your heart valves

 AI-driven diagnoses

-State-of-the-art machine learning techniques to automatically analyse sound recordings and predict the presence of clinically significant disease with greater accuracy than a GP.
+Award-winning [1] machine learning techniques to automatically analyse sound recordings and detect and grade the presence of valvular heart disease.

 About us